War against the Islamic State: French airstrikes

-On 19 September 2014, the French Air Force used its Rafale jets to conduct airstrikes on ISIL targets in Mosul.
-The airstrikes were approved by French President François Hollande, which indicated that France was committed to fighting ISIL using air power alongside the United States.
+On 19 September 2014, the French Air Force used its Rafale jets to conduct airstrikes on IS targets in Mosul.
+The airstrikes were approved by French President François Hollande, which indicated that France was committed to fighting IS using air power alongside the United States.
 Hollande mentioned that no ground troops would be used in the conflict.
 To conduct its airstrikes, France deployed 9 Rafale fighters to the United Arab Emirates, 6 Dassault Mirage 2000 fighters to Jordan, in addition to an Atlantique 2 maritime patrol aircraft, a Boeing E-3 Sentry airborne early warning and control aircraft, and a Boeing KC-135 Stratotanker aerial refueling tanker.

 On 23 February 2015, the French Navy also deployed its Task Force 473 carrier strike group to the Persian Gulf with the intent on conducting airstrikes from the aircraft carrier Charles de Gaulle.
 The Charles de Gaulle contributed 12 Rafale fighters, 9 Dassault-Breguet Super Étendard strike aircraft, and 2 E-2C Hawkeye airborne early warning and control aircraft.
 The task force also included the French frigate Chevalier Paul (D621), a Rubis-class submarine, a Durance-class tanker, and the British frigate HMS Kent.
 After eight weeks of operations, the task force left the Persian Gulf on its way to India, heralding the end of its contribution to Operation Chammal.

-On 5 November 2015, it was announced that the Charles de Gaulle would resume operations in Syria to fight ISIL.
+On 5 November 2015, it was announced that the Charles de Gaulle would resume operations in Syria to fight IS.

-On 15 November 2015, after the November 2015 Paris attacks, the French Air Force launched its largest airstrike of the bombing campaign sending 12 planes, including 10 fighters, that dropped 20 bombs in training camps and ammunition facilities in Raqqa, the de facto capital of ISIS.
+On 15 November 2015, after the November 2015 Paris attacks, the French Air Force launched its largest airstrike of the bombing campaign sending 12 planes, including 10 fighters, that dropped 20 bombs in training camps and ammunition facilities in Raqqa, the de facto capital of IS.

 Jordanian airstrikes

-After the downed Jordanian pilot Muath al-Kasasbeh was executed by ISIL by being burned to death, King Abdullah II vowed revenge and temporarily took the lead in the bombing raids on ISIL during February 2015.
+After the downed Jordanian pilot Muath al-Kasasbeh was executed by IS by being burned to death, King Abdullah II vowed revenge and temporarily took the lead in the bombing raids on IS during February 2015.
 On 8 February, Jordan claimed that during the course of 3 days, from 5–7 February, their airstrikes alone had killed 7,000 ISIL militants in Iraq and Syria, and also reportedly degraded 20% of the militant group's capability.